MopeSWTP-SS21/vs-code-client/README.md

 * Start either [MopeSWTP-SS21/MopeSWTP](https://github.com/MopeSWTP-SS21/MopeSWTP) or the `DiagnosticServer` in [MopeSWTP-SS21/LSP4J-test-CS](https://github.com/MopeSWTP-SS21/LSP4J-test-CS).
 The latter can be done from IntelliJ by simply opening the class `de.thm.mni.swtp.cs.lsp4jtest.diagnostic.DiagnosticServer` and press CRTL+SHIFT+F10.
 This should result in the logging message `INFO: Server socket listening on port 6667`.
 * Open this repo in your VS Code workspace and press F5.
 A new VS Code window should open that allows you to send the following commands via CTRL+SHIFT+P.
 * Use the command `Mo|E: connect` (via CTRL+SHIFT+P) to connect to the Mo|E server.
-* Open and save a file ending with `.mo` to issue a TODO event to the server.
+* Open and save a file ending with `.mo` to issue a `workspace/didChangeWatchedFiles` event to the server.
 * Use the command `Mo|E: loadModel` to send a `workspace/executeCommand` to the server with the command `loadModel` and the argument specified by the prompt.
 * Use the command `Mo|E: disconnect` to properly shut the server down.